February 13, 2001

 revision to BS Major in Geography.
 Sarah Cron seconded the motion.
 Jones began with

 comments and opened the floor for questions.
-Main concerns were the use of University
+Main concerns were the use of General

-Studies courses in the major and the lack of upper level courses in geography.
-After
+Education courses in the major and the lack of upper level courses in geography.

-discussion of the council and guests, it was decided that more time would be granted
+After discussion of the council and guests, it was decided that more time would be

-to the College of Liberal Arts to rework the proposal for the BS Major in Geography.
+granted to the College of Liberal Arts to rework the proposal for the BS Major in

+Geography.
 It was moved by Dean McDougall to table the motion.
-Chris McGowan seconded the motion.
+Chris McGowan seconded

-The vote to table was passed unanimously, and will be placed as an action item on
+the motion.
+The vote to table was passed unanimously, and will be placed as an action

 - Proposed Revision to Minor in Geography: Martin Jones moved for approval of the revision